Density-Aware Farthest Point Sampling: Simple illustration of DA-FPS

 \section{Simple illustration of DA-FPS}

-We provide a simple example to illustrate how DA-FPS works compared to uniform random sampling and Farthest Point Sampling (FPS).
+In this section we provide an intuitive understanding of DA-FPS behavior through a visual 2D example.
+We compare DA-FPS with uniform random sampling and standard FPS on a synthetic dataset with varying density regions.
+The illustration demonstrates how DA-FPS balances coverage of the feature space with density awareness, selecting points from high-density regions while still covering sparse areas.

 Fig.~\ref{fig: DA-FPSexample} (top row) shows a dataset of 1000 two-dimensional points in the unit square.
 The dataset contains a high-density cluster (650 points) in the center, a smaller cluster (200 points) in the lower left, and 150 points scattered uniformly at random.
 The blue background is a 2D kernel density estimation (KDE) plot, where darker blue means higher density.
 For the KDE plot we use the Seaborn Python library \citep{Waskom2021}.
 The second row of Fig.~\ref{fig: DA-FPSexample} shows 100-point subsets selected by uniform random sampling, FPS, and DA-FPS.
 For DA-FPS, we set $u=0$ and $k=100$.
 From a global perspective, DA-FPS balances two objectives: covering the data space evenly while giving greater importance to higher-density regions.
 Consequently, the sampled data approximates the original distribution but with reduced density differences across the data space.
 In contrast, FPS consistently selects points to provide a uniform representation of the data space, while uniform random sampling mainly focuses on the high-density clusters, potentially neglecting sparser regions, e.g., no point is selected in the lower right corner when uniform random sampling is used.
 Locally, both FPS and DA-FPS tend to select points that are evenly distributed without clustering.
 This is due to their optimization processes, which lead to maximize pairwise (weighted) distances between the selected points, creating a ``repulsion effect''.
 One of the key advantages of DA-FPS for sampling training sets lies in its ability to balance the representation of both dense and sparse regions in the data.
 By ensuring that high-density regions are well-represented while also covering sparser areas, DA-FPS mitigates the risk of over-fitting or under-fitting to dominant clusters, which is a common issue when using random sampling and FPS, respectively.